Connection in Family Systems

 What is the difference between connection and entanglement?

-Healthy connection allows for closeness while maintaining individuality and boundaries.
-Entanglement often involves unconscious emotional burden, over-responsibility, or loss of emotional separation.
+Healthy connection allows closeness while maintaining appropriate boundaries.
+Entanglement involves unconscious identification with another person's emotions, burdens, or unresolved experiences.

 Can Family Constellations help improve relationships?

-Family Constellations may help bring unconscious loyalties, relational patterns, and unresolved family dynamics into greater awareness.
+Family Constellations may help bring unconscious loyalties, relationship patterns, and hidden family dynamics into greater awareness, creating new possibilities for connection and healthier relationships.

 Barry Krost